 Employers are required to pay employees an overtime rate of 1 ½ time their regular pay when they work more than 40 hours in a workweek, more than 12 hours in a workday or 12 consecutive hours with no workday regard.

 The federal overtime rule stipulates that the minimum salary requirement for administrative, professional, and executive exemptions is $684 per week, or $35,568 per year.
 Workers making at least this salary level may be eligible for overtime based on their job duties.

-Employers in the retail and service, food and beverage, commercial support services, or health and medical industries must provide employees with a meal period of 30 minutes for every consecutive 5 hours worked.
+Employers in the retail and service, food and beverage, commercial support services, or health and medical industries must provide employees with a duty-free meal period of 30 minutes for every consecutive 5 hours worked.